-

 The Physicists -an English summary

-It seems like the play “die Physiker” (the physicists) isn’t nearly as popular as it should be, at least among English-speaking people.
-The play is about the moral responsibility of physicists, especially ones capable of developing (something like) the nuclear bomb.
-It was written in 1960 and contains some interesting perspectives on the ethics of Read more
+It seems like the play “die Physiker” (the physicists) isn’t nearly as popular as it should be.
+The play is about the moral responsibility of physicists, especially those who are capable of developing (something like) the nuclear bomb.
+It was written in 1960 and contains some interesting perspectives on the ethics of foundational research and… Read more

 -